neeasthana/Insights/README.md

 	- delete an insight

 1. Alexa Skill
+	- allows login via facebook or google
 	- get an insight as a daily update
 	- get number of insights in the database
+	- add an insight (via a 2-multi step prompt - first the user asks to add an insight and then is prompted to say the insight.
+Afterwards the user may add an author or note or source)

 ## Stack